-The General Fund is the principal fund of the District and is used to account for all activities except those required to be accounted for in other funds.
+- The General Fund is the primary operating fund of the District.
+It accounts for all the financial resources except those that are required to be accounted for in other funds. - The Debt Service Fund accounts for the retirement of the certificate of indebtedness.